Will-So/cookiecutter-ml-pdm/README.md

 This ia a template that aims to be able to get started with an ML project without needing to understand `pdm` and all of the other tools that go into making modern Python projects possible.
-Features include:
+No more worrying about activating your virtual environment first or [TODO] Features include:

 - Unified commands using `inv` for all common tasks.
 Including entering in Ipython shell `inv shell` to testing with `inv test` to starting a jupyter lab instanv with `inv jupyter`.